Penn Street Village Hall

 The Hall was officially opened on the 7th June 2008 by the Earl Howe followed by a day of celebrations.

-The Earl Howe, David White, The Reverend William Mason
+The Reverend William Mason